domschrei/mallob/README.md

 ## Usage

-You can launch mallob in one of the following two ways:
+Launch mallob as follows:

 ```
-bash run.sh [valgrind] <num-processes> <options...>
-mpirun -np <num-processes> [valgrind] <options...>
+mpirun -np <num-processes> [more mpi options] build/mallob <mallob options>
 ```

-In both cases, the `valgrind` option is for debugging and detecting memory errors only.

 ### Normal mode

 mallob takes a single argument without a preceding dash, which is the name template for the _scenario file_(s).
 Each scenario file must be formatted like this:

 ```
 # ID Arv.
 Prio.
 Filename
 1 5.00 0.3 instances/easy.cnf